KolarDev/tweet-audit/README.md

 ## USE_MOCK

-Controls whether the application uses the real Gemini API.
+Switch between the real Gemini client and the mock implementation.

 ```env
 USE_MOCK=true